SOFTS-Raw sugar recovers from one-year low amid dry weather in Brazil

 SUGAR

-* October raw sugar SBc1 rose 1% to 17.57 cents per lb at 1138 GMT, after hitting a one-year low of 17.32 cents on Wednesday weighed partly by strong production data in Brazil.
+* October raw sugar SBc1 rose 2% to 17.78 cents per lb by 1318 GMT, after hitting a one-year low of 17.32 cents on Wednesday weighed partly by strong production data in Brazil.

 * Dealers said sugar had likely seen the lows for now, given ethanol prices are recovering in Brazil, as is the Brazilian real BRL=, while the country is experiencing a prolonged dry spell in key producing regions.